Course – LS (cat=Spring)

 It's a common practice to return errors using HTTP status codes.
 We can use the @ApiResponse annotation to describe the concrete possible response of an operation.

 Furthermore, the annotation can be applied at the method level as well as at the class level.
-Moreover, annotation put on the class level will be parsed only if an @ApiResponse annotation with the same code is not already defined on the method level.
+Moreover, annotation on the class level will be parsed only if an @ApiResponse annotation with the same code is not already defined on the method level.
 In other words, the method annotations have precedence over class annotations.

-We should use the @ApiResponse annotations within the @ApiResponses annotation, whether we have one or multiple responses.
+We should use the @ApiResponse annotations within the @ApiResponses annotation whether we have one or multiple responses.
 If we use this annotation directly, it will not be parsed by Swagger.

 Let's define the @ApiResponses and @ApiResponse annotations on our method: